 Arrhythmia: This is an abnormal rhythm of the heart.
 There are various types of arrhythmias.
 The heart can beat too slow, too fast or irregularly.
 Bradycardia is when the heart rate is less than 60 beats per minute.
 Tachycardia is when the heart rate is more than 100 beats per minute.
 An arrhythmia can affect how well the heart works.
 The heart may not be able to pump enough blood to meet the body's needs.
 Learn more about arrhythmia.

 Heart valve problems: When heart valves don't open enough to allow the blood to flow through as it should, it's called stenosis.
 When the heart valves don't close properly and allow blood to leak through, it's called regurgitation.
 When the valve leaflets bulge or prolapse back into the upper chamber, it’s a condition called mitral valve prolapse.
 When this happens, they may not close properly.
 This allows blood to flow backward through them.
+Discover more about the roles your heart valves play in healthy circulation.
 Learn more about heart valve disease.

 |Heart Valve Problems||Medications|

 |Heart Attack||Medications — clotbusters (should be administered as soon as possible for certain types of heart attacks)|